 1799 Napoleon Bonaparte seizes power in France.

-1800 Spain secretly agrees to return Louisiana to France in exchange for Eturia, a small kingdom in [[Italy]].
+1800 Spain secretly agrees to return Louisiana to France in exchange for Etruria, a small kingdom in Italy.

 1801 President Jefferson names Robert Livingston minister to France.